wincent/masochist/content/blog/call-for-bansshee-donations.md

 They're currently registered with [joker.com](https://joker.com/), and the renewal price for each domain is \$12.00.
 [Last time](http://wincent.com/a/about/wincent/weblog/archives/2007/03/a_call_for_help.php) I made this request help was quick in coming, so I am hoping that the same will be true in this case.

-If you'd like to help with the renewal you can send your donation to me via PayPal using [this link](https://www.paypal.com/xclick/business=win@wincent.com&item_name=Bansshee+DNS+donation&no_note=1&currency_code=USD&lc=en).
+If you'd like to help with the renewal you can send your donation to me via PayPal.
 My priority will be to keep the dot-org domain alive; the others will follow suit if I receive enough donations.
-You can contact me at <win@wincent.com> if you have any questions or comments.

 As was the case last time, the project will continue to survive even if I can't renew the domains, but I'd like to keep providing them if I can.